Medicine Hat: Economy

+Arts and culture

 The Medicine Hat Clay Industries National Historic District is a living, working museum based on the Medalta Potteries and Hycroft China Factory Complexes as the focal points of the 150 acre district.
 It offers guided tours, educational and arts programming, as well as experience through collections, exhibits, and interpretation.
 This nationally recognized industrial historic district is a cultural initiative of the Friends of Medalta Society with federal, provincial, municipal and private support.
 They are working to restore, preserve and culturally develop the Medicine Hat Clay Industries National Historic District for education and public enjoyment.